johnnypass/Parsons_Data_Viz/README.md

 https://microsoft.github.io/lida/

-I installed lida on my MacBook, got a key from OpenAI to access its AI tools for data analytics, and wrote two python scripts that use data from a Git repo of weather underground data, specifically the weather in Paris from 2016, to anayltlics and visualzie the data.
+I installed lida on my MacBook, got a key from OpenAI to access its AI tools for data analytics, and wrote two python scripts that use data from a Git repo of weather underground data, specifically the weather in Paris from 2016, to anayltlics and visualize the data.

 https://github.com/leokassio/weather-underground-data